MUNsdh/readthedocs/docs/source/Getting Started With Python.rst

 Loops
 ^^^^^

 Commands are typically run once when defined, but loops allow the programmer to run a block of code more than one time.
-There are two types of loops in Python: a “for” loop, and a “while” loop.
-The “for” loop is used to iterate over a set of items or run a code for a specified number of times.
-The “while” loop, however, continues running until a certain condition is no longer met.
+There are two types of loops in Python: a *for* loop, and a *while* loop.
+The *for* loop is used to iterate over a set of items or run a code for a specified number of times.
+The *while* loop, however, continues running until a certain condition is no longer met.

 .. code-block:: python

-  letters = [“a”, “b”, “c”, “d”] for x in letters: print(x) print(“Done!”)
+  letters = ["a", "b", "c", "d"] for x in letters: print(x) print("Done!")

-In this example, “x” is called the iterating variable, and “letters” is the sequence. “x” is assigned every value in letters one at a time, and the code inside the loop is executed each time.
+In this example, *x* is called the iterating variable, and *letters* is the sequence. *x* is assigned every value in letters one at a time, and the code inside the loop is executed each time.
 When the list ends, the code after the loop runs in the regular sequence.

 .. code-block:: python